dungpa/dsls-in-action-fsharp/Readme.md

 in Visual Studio, you can find the setting under `Options -> Package Manager -> General`.

 *Package Restore* feature hasn't worked in MonoDevelop (yet).
-In the project root directory (`dsls-in-action-fsharp`), you can issue the command `sh nuget.sh` in order that NuGet downloads necessary packages.
+In the project root directory (`dsls-in-action-fsharp`), you can issue the command `sh .nuget/nuget.sh` in order that NuGet downloads necessary packages.

 Once NuGet is installed and configured, you should be able to build the solution.